 Chicago — the Windy City sitting on the shores of Lake Michigan that keeps stealing people’s hearts every year.
-There are various reasons why one would prefer to make Chicago their new home.
-With its warm atmosphere, great job opportunities, a mix of home construction styles, and breathtaking landscapes, the Windy City is ready to welcome anyone with open arms.
+There are various reasons why one would make Chicago their new home.
+With its warm atmosphere, job opportunities, housing, and breathtaking landscapes, the Windy City is ready to welcome anyone with open arms.

 Currently, the city is home to over 2.7 million people, while the Chicago Metropolitan area has a population of over 9.5 million.
 Even though the city is the third largest in the US, its population is quite dense.

 As you’re already used to New York’s humid subtropical climate with hot, humid summers, and freezing cold winters with snowfalls, prepare to experience a similar climate in Chicago.
 The city has a humid continental climate with hot and humid summers and cold and snowy winters as well as worth-waiting climate during the spring and summer seasons.

 Compared to New York City, housing and living costs in Chicago are less expensive.
 Consumer prices are around 23% lower, rent prices 44.52% lower, and restaurant prices 22.54% lower.

 Depending on which area of Chicago you will relocate to, the housing cost and rent will vary a lot.
 If you rent an apartment or decide to buy a house away from the city center, expect prices to be less expensive.

 Besides focusing you housing research on prices, you should also carefully pick a Chicago neighborhood, as they differ tremendously from one another.
 To give you a head start, Downtown, the Loop, River North, and the New East Side are some of the most preferred areas to live in Chicago.